Packed with provitamin A!

 Lettuce goes well with…

 Raw: The possibilities are endless!
-Lettuce can simply be eaten with a vinaigrette and aromatic herbs, but it also goes well with many other ingredients: ham, seafood, warm goat cheese, camembert, tomatoes, carrots, red beets, corn, avocados, apples, dried fruits, and more.
+Lettuce can simply be eaten with a vinaigrette and aromatic herbs, but it also goes well with many other ingredients: ham, seafood, warm goat cheese, camembert, tomatoes, carrots, beetroot, corn, avocados, apples, dried fruits, and more.
 The only limit is your imagination!

 Cooked: It can be combined with peas and carrots as a side dish with lamb or added to a soup with other vegetables (leeks, broccoli, spinach, zucchini, etc.).